 Our story began in March 2005 when a small group of motivated people encouraged and supported by the Isle of Wight Council together with the Hampshire Constabulary was formed.
 We were determined to celebrate equality and diversity on the Isle of Wight and to raise awareness and promote anti-discriminatory practices and attitudes.
 Equals IW gained charitable status on 23rd January 2012 with registered charity number 1145585.

-The Group has grown in confidence and the members are happy to share their cultures with people on the island.
-They are regular participants in community events such as Mardi Gras, Arts Parade and the Children’s Carnival.
-They have organised several events including Thai and Bengali New Year celebrations, Christmas and Eid joint celebrations and a New Year’s Party with ethnic food and dances.
-Currently, the Cowes Group has developed its own community project which provides an opportunity for school children and other groups to learn about food from different countries in their “Cultural Kitchen”.
+The Friendship Group for Women has grown in confidence and the members are happy to share their cultures with people on the island.
+The group has organised several events including Thai and Bengali New Year celebrations, Christmas and Eid joint celebrations and a New Year’s Party with ethnic food and dances.

 Equals IW expended the concept of Friendship Groups in 2019 with formation of The Friendship Group for Family and Friends that also enables men to join activities and projects.
 During 2019 The Friendship Group for Family and Friends took part in Mardi Gras Parade, Newport illuminated Carnival winning a first prize entry.
 This was repeated at Ryde Illuminated Carnival by wining another 1st Prize at the Island’s biggest and oldest carnival against very high competition.